Credit Karma will pay $3 million to users targeted with false preapproved offers

 The FTC complaint alleges that at least between February 2018 and April 2021, Credit Karma violated the Federal Trade Commission Act by promoting products that consumers were either "Pre-Approved" for or had "90% odds" of approval for, but ultimately were unqualified.

-"Credit Karma's false claims of 'pre-approval' cost consumers time and subjected them to unnecessary credit checks," Director of the FTC's Bureau of Consumer Protection Samuel Levine said in a news release.
+"Credit Karma's false claims of 'pre-approval' cost consumers time and subjected them to unnecessary credit checks," Director of the FTC's Bureau of Consumer Protection Samuel Levine said in the news release.

 In response, Credit Karma said in a statement that the company disagrees with the FTC's claims, but reached an agreement on the issue so it can get back to helping customers.
 According to the statement, Credit Karma gets compensated only when users are approved for products like credit cards.